 - a.
 Banking Ordinance (Cap.
 155) and the Code of Banking Practice, regulating various dealings of "authorised institutions" ("Als") (as defined in the Banking Ordinance (Cap.
-155); - b.
-Banking (Capital) Rules (Cap.
+155); - Banking (Capital) Rules (Cap.
 155L) on capital treatment and Banking (Disclosure) Rules (Cap.
 155M) on related disclosure requirements applicable to Als having securitisation exposures; - c.
-HKMA's Supervisory Policy Manual CR-G-12 providing guidance to Als engaged in credit risk transfer activities (including securitisation transactions) whether acting as purchasers, originators or investors; - d.
+Banking (Exposure Limits) Rules (Cap.
+155S) regulating the capital treatment for ABS held by banks, including requiring financial institutions to hold a certain amount of capital to cover risk exposure.
+The risk retention rule, which mandates that originators retain a portion of the securitised assets, is also reflected in HKMA guidance to ensure banks (when acting as originators) maintain sufficient skin in the game; - d.
+HKMA's Supervisory Policy Manual CR-G-12 providing guidance to AIs engaged in credit risk transfer activities (including securitisation transactions) whether acting as purchasers, originators or investors; - e.
 Companies Ordinance (Cap.
-622) ("Companies Ordinance") in connection with corporate originators and the registration of security; - e.
+622) ("Companies Ordinance") in connection with corporate originators and the registration of security; - f.
 Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
-32) ("CWUMPO") in connection with insolvency, and authorisation and registration of offering documentation for the offers of debentures to the public in Hong Kong and the related exemptions; - f.
+32) ("CWUMPO") in connection with insolvency, and authorisation and registration of offering documentation for the offers of debentures to the public in Hong Kong and the related exemptions; - g.
 Conveyancing and Property Ordinance (Cap.
-219) ("CPO") in connection with insolvency and claw-back or avoidance of certain transfers of property; - g.
+219) ("CPO") in connection with insolvency and claw-back or avoidance of certain transfers of property; - h.
 Securities and Futures Ordinance (Cap.
-571) ("SFO") in connection with the authorisation of offering documentation of structured products and the related exemptions; - h.
-Subsidiary legislations and the various guidelines and circulars issued by the Securities and Futures Commission ("SFC"), in connection with the licensing and regulation of financial intermediaries engaged in "regulated activities" (eg, dealings in or advising on securities) (as defined in the SFO);
+571) ("SFO") in connection with licensing and authorization of intermediaries dealing with ABS, and authorisation of public offering documentation of structured products and the related exemptions; - Subsidiary legislations and the various guidelines and circulars issued by the Securities and Futures Commission ("SFC"), in connection with the licensing and regulation of financial intermediaries engaged in "regulated activities" (eg, dealings in or advising on securities) (as defined in the SFO); - j.
+Code of Conduct for Persons Licensed by or Registered with the Securities and Futures Commission ("Code of Conduct") governing conducts and obligations of financial intermediaries, with recent new rules governing intermediaries engaged in bookbuilding or placing activities in debt capital market transactions (effective from 5 August 2022), covering certain book-running and placing activities in Hong Kong securitisation transactions;

-- i.
-Code of Conduct for Persons Licensed by or Registered with the Securities and Futures Commission ("Code of Conduct") governing conducts and obligations of financial intermediaries, with recent new rules governing intermediaries engaged in bookbuilding or placing activities in debt capital market transactions (effective from 5 August 2022), covering certain book-running and placing activities in Hong Kong securitisation transactions; - j.
+- k.
 Money Lenders Ordinance (Cap.
-163) in connection with lending activity; - k.
-Law Amendment and Reform (Consolidation) Ordinance (Cap.
-23) in connection with transfer of loans and receivables; - Personal Data (Privacy) Ordinance (Cap.
-486) ("PDPO") in connection with the collection, use and transfer of personal data; - m.
-Financial Institutions (Resolution) (Contractual Recognition of Suspension of Termination Rights Banking Sector) Rules (Cap.
-628) ("Stay Rules") requiring a mandatory provision on suspension of termination rights in certain covered contracts involving Als; and - n.
-The Hong Kong Stock Exchange's Listing Rules ("Listing Rules") governing the listing of debt securities either issued to retail investors in a public offering or to professional investors only. - o.
-The Inland Revenue (Amendment) (Taxation on Specified Foreign-sourced Income) Ordinance 2022 (effective from 1 January 2023), and the Inland Revenue (Amendment) (Taxation on Foreign-sourced Disposal Gains) Bill 2023 (the Bill) (effective from 1 January 2024) (together the "Foreign-sourced Income Exemption" or FSIE" regime).
+163) in connection with lending activity; - Law Amendment and Reform (Consolidation) Ordinance (Cap.
+23) in connection with transfer of loans and receivables; - m.
+If an ABS relies on a credit rating, the issuer must ensure that the rating is issued by an agency that meets SFC standards and adheres to best practice guidelines to avoid misleading investors; - n.
+Personal Data (Privacy) Ordinance (Cap.
+486) ("PDPO") in connection with the collection, use and transfer of personal data; - o.
+Financial Institutions (Resolution) (Contractual Recognition of Suspension of Termination Rights - Banking Sector) Rules (Cap.
+628) ("Stay Rules") requiring a mandatory provision on suspension of termination rights in foreign law governed covered contracts involving local AIs; and - p.
+The Hong Kong Stock Exchange's Listing Rules ("Listing Rules") governing the listing of debt securities either issued to retail investors in a public offering or to professional investors only. - q.
+The Inland Revenue (Amendment) (Taxation on Specified Foreign-sourced Income) Ordinance 2022, and the Inland Revenue (Amendment) (Taxation on Foreign-sourced Disposal Gains) Bill 2023 (the Bill) (together the "Foreign-sourced Income Exemption" or FSIE" regime), offering tax exemptions to deals involving foreign-sourced income or assets, providing incentives for structuring cross-border securitisation.